-A recipe is not truly perfect until you have added your own touch to it.
-Use real cream if that’s your jam.
-However a little challenging, this should be fun!
-Teach someone how to make this recipe and you may not have to make it next time.
+A recipe is not perfect until you add your touch to it.
+Use natural cream if that’s your jam.
+However a little challenging, but this should be fun!
+Teach someone how to make this recipe; you may not have to make it next time.

 What’s your favorite flavor?
 Here are some ideas to make yours special:

-- If you aren’t a chocolate fan, feel free to leave out the chocolate chips or swap them out for white chocolate chunks or cocoa nibs
+- If you aren’t a chocolate fan, leave the chocolate chips or swap them out for white chocolate chunks or cocoa nibs.

 - Not a cashew milk fan?
-Try almond, hemp, coconut or any other plant-based milk (or try real cream, whole milk or greek yogurt)
+Try almond, hemp, coconut, or any other plant-based milk (or try natural cream, whole milk, or greek yogurt)

 - Serve with some fresh berries and chopped mint.